geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-05-05/meeting-transcript.md

 And then GPTFast outperforming the AMD backend.
 So a lot of good bounties for people who want to sit and work on Speed stuff.
 Speed is the main focus of the year.
-And with that, unless someone has a question or a comment... quick meeting today.
+And with that, unless someone has a question or a comment.. quick meeting today.
 Did like a stand-up style meeting.
 Great.